OfficeDev/Microsoft-Teams-Samples/samples/bot-formatting-cards/csharp/README.md

             ]
         ```

-   **Note:The users are in the card component have to be on the same tenant.**
+   **Note: The users are in the card component have to be on the same tenant.**
     - Navigate to samples\bot-formatting-cards\csharp\BotFormattingCards\Resources\adaptivePeoplePersonaCardIcon.json
       1) On line 16, replace {{Object-ID}}
       2) On line 17, replace {{User-Display-Name}}
       3) On line 18, replace {{User-Principal-Name}}

         - E.g.
         ```
         "properties": {